SQream/sqream_docs/operational_guides/security.rst

 Creating a ``CLUSTERADMIN``
 ---------------------------

-Since there's no out-of-the-box ``CLUSTERADMIN``, it is recommended that upon deployment you grant ``CLUSTERADMIN`` permissions to at least one role.
-With that said, it is best practice to limit ``CLUSTERADMIN`` permissions to a selected number of roles.
+Since there's no out-of-the-box ``CLUSTERADMIN``, it is advisable that during the initial deployment of BLUE, you assign ``CLUSTERADMIN`` permissions to at least one role.
+With that said, it is best practice to restrict ``CLUSTERADMIN`` permissions to a specific set of roles.

 Create distinct user roles
 --------------------------